TL;DR

 How important is data export when choosing fitness technology?

-Data export capabilities are crucial for long-term training analysis and platform flexibility.
-Most smartphone apps like Kenso allow comprehensive data export, while some fitness wearables restrict data access.
-Choose technology that supports data portability to avoid losing years of training history if you switch platforms.
+Data portability matters for long-term training analysis and platform flexibility.
+Many smartphone apps allow some form of data export, while some wearables restrict data access.
+Favor technology that supports portability so you don't lose years of training history if you switch platforms.

 Ready to experience intentional training with detailed progression tracking?
-Download Kenso from the App Store and transform how you approach strength training with our comprehensive workout logging and analytics platform.
+Download Kenso from the App Store and change how you approach strength training — fast logging, a rule-based progression engine, and an AI Coach with access to your real training history.

 This article contains affiliate links.
 We may earn a small commission at no extra cost to you.